liquidprompt/liquidprompt/README.md

      export LP_PS1=""

-## COLOR THEMES
+## THEMES

-You can change the colors of some part of the liquid prompt by sourcing your favorite theme file (`*.theme`), before having sourced the liquid prompt.
+You can change the colors and special characters of some part of the liquid prompt by sourcing your favorite theme file (`*.theme`), before having sourced the liquid prompt.

+### COLORS

 Available colors are:
 BOLD, BLACK, BOLD_GRAY, WHITE, BOLD_WHITE,